Why Does Soil (Or Terroir) Matter So Much to Fine Wine?

 Simply moist soils, on the other hand, cool quickly and then warm up slowly, resulting in very slow heat absorption on the surface.
 On such soils, the vines frequently get wet and cold feet, which usually results in grape ripening problems.

-Some of the most famous vineyard soils are densely interlaced with stones, as in the Spanish Ribera del Duero, or covered with stones, as in several sections on the southern Rhône, or even consist of pure gravel, as in the Medoc, Graves, Pomerol, and St. Emilion.
+Some of the most famous vineyard soils are densely interlaced with stones, as in the Spanish Ribera del Duero, or covered with stones, like much of Southern Rhône Valley, or even consist of pure gravel, as in the Medoc, Graves, Pomerol, and St. Emilion.